-- 9 In "Quiz Bowl," which effect does Adam's conversation with his grandfather have on the plot? - A It helps Adam know the answer to a question. - It disrupts the rhythm Adam has answering questions. - It causes Adam to lose his concentration during a round. - It makes Adam think that his rival will answer a question incorrectly.
+- In "Quiz Bowl," what effect does Adam's conversation with his grandfather have on the plot? - A It helps Adam know the answer to a question. - B It disrupts the rhythm Adam has answering questions. - C It causes Adam to lose his concentration during a round. - D It makes Adam think that his rival will answer a question incorrectly.